arunsjs738-analy/Crowdfunding-Analysis/README.md

 # Crowdfunding-Analysis
 ## Project Overview
-This project focuses on analyzing structured data to extract meaningful insights using SQL and Python (Pandas).
-The objective is to clean, transform, and analyze the data to identify trends, patterns, and key metrics that support data-driven decision making.
+This project focuses on analyzing structured data to extract meaningful insights using Excel and MYSQL.
+The objective is to clean, transform, and analyze the data to identify trends, patterns, and key metrics that support data-driven decision making and visualize the data using the Tableau and PowerBi tool.

 This repository is part of my learning and transition journey into a **Data Analyst role**.